 The survey is classified according to the Standard Industrial Classification 2007 (SIC2007), a Norwegian adaptation of EUROSTATs NACE standard.
 For more information, refer to NACE 55 (Accommodation) in https://www.ssb.no/en/klass/klassifikasjoner/6.

 County, region, tourism region and municipality.
 Commercial guest nights are published for counties, municipalities, municipality groups and tourism regions.
 Guest nights in private cabins and holiday houses arranged through Norwegian-registered intermediaries are published for regions.

 Monthly.
 Published 3-4 weeks after the end of the month.

 Data are reported to Eurostat, the UN, and the OECD.

-Microdata is stored in Oracle databases and as files in SAS and ASCII format.
+Microdata is stored in Oracle databases and as SAS files.

 The purpose of the statistics is to measure the level and development in the guest nights at Norwegian collective accommodation establishments, which are an important part of the Norwegian tourism industry.

 The accommodation statistics for hotels and similar establishments were established in 1950.